 Read more in our full Samsung Galaxy S20 review

-Why you should buy this: You get a stylish phone with a stunning 6.8-inch dynamic AMOLED screen, and useful productivity features like handwriting to text conversion.
+Why you should buy this: You get Samsung’s biggest, most powerful phone yet, with a stunning 6.9-inch dynamic AMOLED screen, 5G, and the S Pen for note-taking and sketching.

 Who it’s for: Anybody who takes notes on their phone and wants more than the standard features.

-If you’re buying in the U.S., you’ll get Samsung’s Snapdragon 855 processor — elsewhere it’s the Exynos 9825 — and 12GB RAM, making the Note 10 Plus an excellent multitasker, with 256GB internal storage (or pick up the 512GB model) and a microSD card slot, as well as a 4,300mAh battery that should see you through most days with plenty of change.
-The phone comes bundled with a 25-watt charger that supports Quick Charge 2.0 — it takes just over an hour to reach full charge but it’s worth springing for the 45-watt charger separately if you need a full charge in 30 minutes.
-15W wireless charging is also supported, as is Wireless PowerShare, so you can use the phone to charge other Qi-certified devices, like your Galaxy Buds Live.
+If you’re buying in the U.S., you’ll get Samsung’s Snapdragon 865 Plus processor — elsewhere it’s the Exynos 990 — and 12GB RAM, making the Note 20 Ultra an excellent multitasker, with 256GB internal storage (or pick up the 512GB model) and a MicroSD card slot.
+The 4,500mAh battery should see you through most days with plenty of change, and the phone comes bundled with a 25-watt charger that supports Quick Charge 2.0 — it takes around an hour to reach full charge.
+It’s worth noting that the Note 20 series doesn’t support 45-watt charging, although 15W wireless charging is supported — and you can also use Wireless PowerShare to charge other Qi-certified devices, like your Galaxy Buds Live.

-The S Pen boasts some new features like Air Actions, where you can wave the stylus like a wand to control apps, and fun additions like AR Doodle, letting you sketch in 3D using the phone’s camera.
+The S Pen has all the usual features like Air Actions, where you can wave the stylus like a wand to control apps, and fun additions like AR Doodle, letting you sketch in 3D using the phone’s camera.
 On the productivity front, the handwriting to text conversion feature will come in handy for many users, although this only works with MS Word and text is placed in a text box, so you’ll need to cut and paste it if you want to make changes.
 The Note 20 Ultra also works with Samsung’s DeX mode, turning your smartphone into a desktop computer, as well as providing access to Microsoft’s Xbox Games Pass.
 In short, it’s everything you want from a phone, and 5G connectivity ensures it will last for years to come.

-Read more in our full Samsung Galaxy Note 10 Plus review
+Read more in our full Samsung Galaxy Note 20 Ultra review

-Our runner up is the Galaxy Note 10, which will set you back around $150 less than the Note 10 Plus.
-Weighing just 5.9 ounces, its smaller size and 6.3-inch screen with 2,280 x 1,080 resolution make it an excellent runner up, and it boasts three camera lenses, 8GB of RAM, and the same processor as the Note 20 Ultra.
+Our runner up is the Galaxy Note 20, which will set you back around $300 less than the Note 20 Ultra.
+Weighing just 6.77 ounces, its smaller size and 6.7-inch screen with 2400 x 1080 resolution make it an excellent runner up, and it boasts 8GB of RAM, and the same processor as the Note 20 Ultra.
 It comes in an amazing Mystic Green color, but it’s worth noting it only has 256GB of storage, and unlike the S20 Ultra, there’s no MicroSD card slot to expand this.
-With a 4,300mAh battery, it comes bundled with a 25W fast charger and supports 15W wireless charging.
-The Note 10 is definitely worth considering if you prefer a smaller alternative to the Note 20 Ultra if you don’t want to drop over $1,000 on a new phone.
+With a 4,300mAh battery, it comes bundled with a 25W fast charger and supports 14W wireless charging, and is definitely a worthy contender to the Note 20 Ultra if you don’t want to drop over $1,000 on a new phone.

-Read more in our full Samsung Galaxy Note 10 review
+Read more about the Samsung Galaxy Note 20

-Why you should buy this: It’s a fantastic mid-range phone with a sleek design, excellent OLED display, and quad lens camera.
+Why you should buy this: It’s a fantastic midrange phone with a gorgeous display, quad lens camera, and excellent battery life.

-Who it’s for: Anybody on a budget looking for the best bang for their buck — or an alternative to the iPhone SE.
+Who it’s for: Anybody looking for the best bang for their buck — or an alternative to the iPhone SE.

-Read more in our full Samsung Galaxy A51 review
+Read more in our full Samsung Galaxy A71 5G review

 Why you should buy this: If you’re on a budget, this is one of the best under-$300 phones around, with its 6.4-inch Super AMOLED display, triple-lens camera, and impressive battery life.